Yamagata Prefecture, Tohoku Region

 What made the brewery stand out was a drive for innovation.
 Dewazakura was not a wealthy brewery, or a long-established one, but they were open to change.
 When the opportunity arose in the years after the war to invite research technicians in from the National Research Institute of Brewing, they jumped at the chance.
 Drawing on the knowledge and skill of Hideo Abe, a former Institute research advisor, they put new ideas into practice without hesitation.

-By 1991 Dewazakura had perfected its cold storage technique, ageing freshly pressed sake at -2 degrees to keep it as aromatic and flavorful as possible until bottling.
+By 1991 Dewazakura had perfected its cold storage technique, ageing freshly pressed sake at -4 °C to keep it as aromatic and flavourful as possible until bottling.
 In 1996 it introduced “Dewasansan,” brewed from a new Yamagata rice strain of the same name, another hit which opened the way for other prefectures to introduce highly specific regional labels.
 In 2004, Yamagata breweries received more gold medals than any other prefecture at the Japan National Sake Appraisal, an achievement due in no small measure to the pioneering efforts of Dewazakura Sake Brewery.